 Both interim and permanent injunctions are available.
 The standard of proof to obtain a preliminary injunction is lower than in proceedings on the merits.
-The fulfilment of the requirements must appear likely under a plausibility standard.
-These requirements are: possibility of success on the merits; endangerment or infringement of rights; risk of serious harm; urgency; and balance of interests.
+The fulfilment of the requirements has to appear likely under a plausibility standard.
+The requirements are: probability of success on the merits; endangerment or infringement of rights; risk of serious harm; urgency; and balance of interests.

-In case of particular urgency, the court may issue interim injunctions ex parte, that is, without hearing the party against whom the measure is requested.
+In case of urgency, the court may issue interim injunctions ex parte, that is, without hearing the party against whom the measure is requested.